KomunikacjaTechnicznaVistula/joanna-chodak/docs/How-to-brew-a-coffee-in-Aeropress/brewing.md

 layout: default
 title: Brewing
 nav_order: 3
-Parent: How to brew a coffee in Aeropress
+Parent: How to brew a coffee in AeroPress

 ---
 # Brewing